sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

          # Optional keys
          'filepath_prefix': '<prefix>' # A prefix to append to any filepaths in Binder links. use this if you move your built documentation to a sub-folder of your repository (e.g., "v2.1").
-         'notebooks_folder': '<notebooks-folder-name>' # A folder name where jupyter notebooks that Binder links point to will be moved.
+         'notebooks_dir': '<notebooks-directory-name>' # A directory name where jupyter notebooks that Binder links point to will be moved.
                              Defaults to the name "notebooks".
          'use_lab': <bool> # Whether Binder links should start Jupyter Lab instead of the Jupyter Notebook interface.
          }